harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

 Congrats for making it this far.
 Hopefully the above steps went relatively smoothly, but if not, give yourself an extra pat on the back for making it this far.

 For this next part, I would recommend doing it in the comfort of your own home, not from a coffee shop or public place.
-You should expect this entire process to take a couple hours, just because troubleshooting always takes a while, and take copious notes.
-Make sure to document exactly what you did, because you will definitely NOT remember all the steps.
-I'm writing this guide a few days after I did this entire process, and I'm already amazed at how foreign some of my notes look to me today.
+You should expect this entire process to take a couple hours, just because troubleshooting always takes a while.
+Also, be sure take copious notes.
+Document exactly what you did, because you will definitely NOT remember all the steps.
+I'm already amazed at how foreign some of my notes look today, and it has only been a few days since I completed this entire process.

 At this stage, it would be really helpful if you had an extra phone or computer so that you can view these instructions and the resources linked here.
 In particular, I found it particularly helpful to have these guides by Donald Kinghorn: